IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/10-nodered-8.png)

-For now, this completes the first step.
-You just created a Node-RED application on IBM Cloud that serves as frontend and that is ready to consume some REST services...
+This completes the first section.
+You just created a Node-RED application on IBM Cloud that will serve as frontend and that is ready to consume some REST services... :smiley:

 ## 2. Build the Business Service

-The business service is generated using the LoopBack framework.
+The business service is generated using the so-called LoopBack framework.
 Two generators are used, the application generator and the OpenAPI generator.
-The latter generates the models and controllers that are needed by the business service and that are defined in the included `openapi.json` file.
-For this part of the pattern you need to start the VirtualBox image.
-Once the image is completely up and running, open a terminal session (1).
+The latter generates the models and controllers that are needed by the business service and which are defined in the included `openapi.json` file.
+For this part of the pattern you need to start the virtual image.
+Once the image is completely up and running, open a terminal session by clicking the terminal icon (1).

 ![](./images/11-build-service-1.png)

-The first step is to change directory to the `Development/blockchain` folder and to clone the following git repository.
+The first step is to change directory to the `Development/blockchain` folder and to clone the `hlfabric-lab-code` git repository.

 ```
 cd ~/Development/blockchain
 git clone https://github.com/IBMDeveloperBNL/hlfabric-lab-code
 ```

-This will download the necessary code snippets (needed to complete this guide) to your VirtualBox environment.
-At the command prompt of the terminal session, make sure your current directory is the `Development/blockchain` folder and type:
+This will download the necessary code snippets to your virtual image.
+Next, in the terminal session, make sure the current directory is the `Development/blockchain` folder and type:

 ```
 lb4 my-bc-app
 ```

-This invokes the application generator and generates a basic LoopBack application with the name `my-bc-app`.
+This invokes the application generator, which generates a basic LoopBack application with the name `my-bc-app`.
 Hit \<Enter> to accept the defaults.
 Once the basic application has been generated, change directory into the `my-bc-app` folder and invoke the OpeAPI generator to complete the set-up of our business service.

 ```
 cd ~/Development/blockchain/my-bc-app